Chenghai Lake

-Chenghai Lake (程海 (Chénghaǐ)) is a plateau lake in Yunnan Province, China.
+Chenghai Lake (程海 (Chénghaǐ)) is a mesotrophic plateau lake in Yunnan Province, China.
 The lake has a total area of about 77.22 km2.
-The average depth is 25.7 m, with an elevation of 1503 m. the water storage capacity is about 19.87×108m3.
+The average depth is 25.7 m, with an elevation of 1503 m. the water storage capacity is about 19.87×108m3 (i.e about 2 billion m³ or 2 km³).
 Chenghai Lake is one of only three lakes in the world where Spirulina is found naturally.

+Ecology

+Chenghai Lake is known to have significant yeast biodiversity; a study collected and identified 64 yeast strains, in 22 species across 8 genera.
+The lake is a closed ecosystem, and is mesotrophic, meaning it supports an intermediate level of biological productivity.
+Aquatic vegetation in the lake has declined, probably due to pollution, habitat destruction, eutrophication, and effects of grass carp stocks.

+Pollution

+Caesium-137, a radioactive fallout isotope, is present in the lake.